ZhenjaMax/BBG-Translator-tools/tutorial/3-github.md

 # Part 4.
 What should I change in my language file?
 If it is your first language file change, you need to ask Chef-Translator where you should start.
 You can get special recommendations for your translation text.
 For example, a lot of out-dated text require [special compare tool](https://www.textcompare.org/xml/) to get `english.xml` changes through versions.<br/><br/>
-If you already have pull-request, you need to check `english.xml` file changes through working branch.
+If you already have pull-requests, you need to check `english.xml` file changes through working branch since your last visit.
 These usually have lot of description, so you can decide what you need to import to your language file or what you can skip and ignore:
-- almost all gameplay changes need appropriate text changes, so it's likely you will need to add them;
+- almost all gameplay changes need appropriate text changes, so it's likely you need to add them;
-- English text fixes are for English text only (for example, missing space character or typo in game term), but I recommend to check text for your language tag before skip that.
+- English text fixes are for English text only (for example, missing space character or typo), but I recommend to check text for your language tag before skip that.

 You can collect feedback from users and add new tags or edit text of your language file yourself.
 You are free to do that anytime.
 However, you need to check every change of `english.xml` file because it may contain gameplay changes those you should not skip.